 Sl.
 No. Directions Reply ^s 1 Whether the Company has system in place to process all the accounting transactions through IT system?
-If yes, the implications of processing of accounting transactions outside IT system on the integrity of the accounts along with the financial implications, if any, may be stated.
-Yes, the accounting transactions process through IT system.
-The income tax computation and deferred tax computation have been done manually on MS excel, however the accounting transactions for both is passed through IT system only.
-There is no restrictiving of loops during the year under reference.
+If yes, the implications of processing of accounting transactions outside IT system on the integrity of the accounts along with the financial implications, if any, may be stated. and defe accounting transactions process through IT system.
+The rred tax computation have been done manually on MS exc ons for both is passed through IT system only.
 2. Whether there is any restructuring of an existing loan or cases of waiver/write off of debts/loans/interest etc. made by a lender to the Company due to the Company's inability to repay the loan?
 If yes, the financial impact may be stated.
-There are no cases of waiver/write off of debts/loans/interest etc. made by a lender to the Compandue to the Company's inability to repay the loan. oany, there are Sl.
-No. Nature of Dues No. of Cases Amount (₹ in crore) A. Waiver/Write-off/ Technical write-off of loans 52 2001.28 B. Debtors write-offs 32 3.01 It was informed that the waiver/ write-off is decided on case to case basis the possibility of recovery/realization in each case considering the available borrower/investee and pending litigation.
-The outstanding in technical write fully provided for in the books of accounts to the extent of the amount of warming the control of the control of the amount of warming the control of the amount of warming the control of the amount of warming the control of vailable security, status of the all write-offs/ waiver cases was 3.
+There are due to th However, no restructuring of loans during the year under reference. e no cases of waiver/write off of debts/loans/interest etc. made e Company's inability to repay the loan. , according to the information and explanations provided to u waiver/write-off of debts/ loan/ interest etc. The details of such s by the Com pany, there are Sl.
+No. Nature of Dues No. of Cases Amount (₹ in crore) А. Waiver/Write-off/ Technical write-off of loans 52 2001.28 B. Debtors write-offs 32 3.01 the possi borrower formed that the waiver/ write-off is decided on case to case b bility of recovery/realization in each case considering the ava /investee and pending litigation.
+The outstanding in technical vided for in the books of accounts to the extent of the amount ailable security l write-offs/ wa y, status of the iver cases was 3.
 Whether funds received/receivable for specific schemes from Central/State agencies were properly accounted for/utilized as per its term and conditions?
-List the cases of deviation. ully provided for in the books of accounts to the extent of the amount of write-off/ waiver.
-Yes, the funds received for Credit Enhancement Guarantee Scheme For Scheduled Castes have been properly accounted for and utilized as per its terms and conditions of the scheme.
+List the cases of deviation. inds received for Credit Enhancement Guarantee Scheme For Sched I for and utilized as per its terms and conditions of the scheme. uled Castes hav e been properly

-^{\$} The replies in respect of the Subsidiaries are based on the other Auditor's Report on the subsidiaries.
+\$ The replies in respect of the Subsidiaries are based on the other Auditor's Report on the subsidiaries.